gitmachtl/scripts/cardano/mainnet/README.md

 # Examples in Offline-Mode

 The examples in here are for using the scripts in Offine-Mode.
 Please get yourself familiar first with the scripts in [Online-Mode](#examples-in-online-mode).
 Also a detailed Syntax about each script can be found [here](#scriptfiles-syntax).
-Working offline is like working online. :smiley:<br>
+Working offline is like working online, all is working in Offline-Mode, theses are just a few examples. :smiley:<br>

-:bulb: Make sure you're 00_common.sh is having the correct setup for your system!
+:bulb: Make sure your 00_common.sh is having the correct setup for your system!

 **Understand the workflow in Offline-Mode:**